namitms/FindMeFoodTrucks/Design/Architecture/Solution Architecture.md

 * X Unit will be used to perform Unit testing
 * Swagger will be used for API documentation
 * Azure key vault will be used as a secret store
+* Azure app Gateway will be used to implement the Web Application Firewall
+* Azure Virtual Network will be used to achieve the network isolation